Dhghomon/easy_rust/README.md

-There is another kind of user input called `std::env::Args` (env means environment), and this is what the user types when starting the program.
+There is another kind of user input called `std::env::Args` (env means environment). `Args` is what the user types when starting the program.
 There is actually always at least one `Arg` in a program.
 Let's write a program that only prints them using `std::env::args()` to see what they are.

 ```rust
 fn main() {